NivSv/Prediction-Project/README.md

 Docker:
 * Image of SQL server
 Backend:
-* Fastify(node.js framework)
+* Fastify(node.js framework) - Typescript
-* Graphql
 Frontend:
-* React
+* React - Typescript
-* Vite
-* Redux

 ## Setup
-To run this project, firstly you need to run the docker image: use the following command to run the image and create a basic database that works with the project:
+To run this project, firstly you need to run the docker image: use the following command in the db-docker folder to run the image and create a basic database that works with the project:
 ```
 docker compose up -d
 ```
 Credentials:
 * Port: 27017
-* Username (default): root
+* Username: root
 * Password: example

 ## Technical Info
 Backend Dependencies:
+* Axios
+* Graphql
+* Mongoose
+* Mercurius

 Frontend Dependencies:
+* Apollo Client
+* Material UI
+* Vite
+* Redux (toolkit)
+* Vite
+* Sass
+* Graphql